 That night we went to the Peak and took in the amazing views of Hong Kong, before indulging in Burger King and heading to Lan Kwai Fong for a fun night out!

 On day 4 we listened to a series of fantastic speakers.

-Firstly, we heard from Chandra Nair, Founder and CEO of Global Institute for Tomorrow on “Your 21st Century – Facebook or Face Life?”.
+Firstly, we heard from Chandra Nair, Founder and CEO of the Global Institute for Tomorrow on “Your 21st Century – Facebook or Face Life?”.
 Mr Nair is an intellectual, controversial speaker who challenged the ideals of most of us in the room through his discussion about sustainable development and how we all need to stop seeking validation through social media.

 Later, I chose to attend Geraldine Cox’s session “Thinking Beyond Yourself”, which was incredibly moving.
 Geraldine has had a very interesting life, discussing how she lived a very self-absorbed and luxurious life until she visited Cambodia.
-Geraldine was unable to be a mother herself, but when she was 50 she started Sunrise Children’s Foundation in Cambodia, and is now the mother of more than 400 under-priviliged children.
+Geraldine was unable to be a mother herself, but when she was 50 she started Sunrise Children’s Foundation in Cambodia and is now the mother of more than 400 under-privileged children.
 Her stories were equally tragic and uplifting, and it was great to hear how fulfilling Geraldine finds her work in Cambodia.

 In the afternoon we listened to David James Begbie, the Director of Crossroads Foundation.
 Crossroads Foundation had coordinated the Refugee Run on the Learning Journey, and David is an incredible and engaging public speaker.
 He discussed the work of Crossroads and how the global community needs to be better educated and more compassionate in order to take action to protect refugees, as the only difference between us and them is circumstance.